Mornington Landfill Gas Project

 Project Information:

-Mornington Landfill Gas Project is a waste sector project located at the Mornington Waste Disposal Centre, approximately 5km southeast of the coastal township of Mornington in Victoria.
-Registered on 10 February 2013, the project operates on the Mornington Peninsula, a region defined by a mix of residential development, tourism, and semi-rural land use such as grazing and viticulture.
-The facility sits within an industrial precinct surrounded by light woodland and low-density housing.
+The Mornington Landfill Gas Project is a waste sector project located at the Mornington Waste Disposal Centre, approximately 3km southeast of the Mornington town centre in Victoria.
+Registered in February 2013, the project operates within the Mornington Peninsula region, an area characterized by a mix of residential development, light industry, and agricultural land uses such as viticulture and grazing.